mjlacey/lithiuminventory/content/experimental-electrochemistry/eis/debye-circuit.md

 It is important to account for the dielectric capacitance when making these measurements, because of the small inter-electrode distance (giving a higher dielectric capacitance) and a much higher ionic resistance of a polymer electrolyte than a liquid electrolyte (often 3 orders of magnitude higher, or more).

 You should now start to see how the relaxation frequency associated with the semicircle that arises from the parallel R<sub>i</sub>-C<sub>d</sub> combination might well appear in the high frequency (1 kHz – 1 MHz) part of an impedance measurement, where it would normally be well outside the measurable range if the electrolyte was a more conductive liquid.
-Failure to account for this can lead the experimentalist to mistakenly assign the ionic resistance to the highest-frequency intercept of the real axis (it does happen, I’m afraid).
+Failure to account for this can lead the experimentalist to mistakenly assign the ionic resistance to the highest-frequency intercept of the real axis and the lower frequency resistance to some unknown charge transfer resistance (it does happen, I’m afraid).

 ## Visualisation